melodyhway/Analysis-of-Nonprofit-Donations/README.md

 ### Diversify our donor base

 * Foundation donors contribute 80% of total donations indicating strong relationships with Foundation partners.
 This could mean that we should continue to foster these relationships to continue partnerships and collaboration across the organization.
 However, there is a risk that if we lose a partnership with some of the foundations, we risk a large portion of future donations indicating risk for the organization.
 * Individual donors, while accounting for 7% of funds, donate most consistently month-to-month.
-Even with smaller amounts each donation, they still make up a large portion of donors and are important in the sustainability of the organization's fundraising efforts.
+Even though the amounts are smaller for each donation, they still add up to a significant portion of donations and are imperative in the sustainability of the organization's fundraising efforts.
 * We could increase outreach through community events, social media campaigns, or peer-to-peer fundraising to reach a larger variety of donors.
 * This would increase the sustainability and diversify our donor portfolio, possibly reducing reliance on foundation donors.